ucsd-cse125-sp22/cse125-sp22-group4/README.md

 ## If Using Visual Studio

-Right click on solution Client, select "Set as Startup Project"
+- Right click on solution Client, select "Set as Startup Project".

-Go to Properties of solution Client, go to Debug, change working directory to `$(ProjectDir)/../..`
+- Go to Properties of solution Client, go to Debugging, change working directory to `$(ProjectDir)/../..`

-On the top menu, Change compile option to `Release` and `x64`
+- On the top menu, change compile option to `Release` and `x64`.